 The hat can help prevent heatstroke and the glasses are helpful on dusty trails.

 Shield your head from the sun, hold back your hair or cover your mouth and nose in dusty conditions.
 A buff can also provide a surprising amount of warmth when used as a scarf around your neck.
-Being so light and cheap it’s worth keep one in a compartment of your rucksack in case you need it.
+Being so light and cheap it’s worth keeping one in a compartment of your rucksack in case you need it.

-Day Hike Packing List: Hiking Clothes for Winter
+3. Day Hiking Clothes for Winter

-When it comes to hiking in the winter you do need to be more careful about your gear.
+When it comes to hiking in the winter you DO need to be more careful about your gear.
 Conditions can change quickly, temperatures plummet and snowy conditions intensify quicker than you’d think.

-A few important tips for the winter:
+A few important tips for the winter hiking:

 - Plan your day hike properly and check the weather forecast so you know exactly what to expect.